Washington to would-be inauguration visitors: Stay home - KESQ

 Instead of rolling out the red carpet for visitors, Washington is rolling it up as threats of armed protests darken an inauguration that was already set to be severely curtailed by the pandemic.

 The Washington Monument is closed for two weeks.
+The National Mall is off limits.
 A suspension on museum visits and indoor dining has been extended.
 Airbnb has canceled all DC area inauguration week reservations.
 And the mayor of Washington and the governors of Virginia and Maryland have joined forces in discouraging people from traveling to attend the inauguration.

 Tourism officials are echoing those calls.